NinjolasNJM/pixel-papercraft-generator-builder/README.md

 ### Using multiple pages

-By default the generator gives you one blank page to work with, however some designs may require more than one page.
+By default the generator gives you one blank page to work with, however some designs may require more than one page, like the Minecraft Mutant Character generator.

 To specify additional pages you can use the `Generator.usePage()` function.
 You just have to choose a name for each page, which can be any name you like.